Jeff Fuller (safety)

-Jeffery Avery Fuller (born August 8, 1962) is a former professional American football safety who played in the National Football League (NFL) for the San Francisco 49ers from 1984 to 1989.
-He played in two Super Bowls as a member of the 49ers.
+Jeffery Avery Fuller (born August 8, 1962) is an American former professional football player who was a safety for the San Francisco 49ers of the National Football League (NFL) from 1984 to 1989.
+He played college football for the Texas A&M Aggies.
+He won three Super Bowls as a member of the 49ers.

 Fuller suffered a career-ending spinal injury in October 1989 against the New England Patriots at Stanford Stadium.
 The game was played at Stanford University due to the Loma Prieta earthquake that damaged Candlestick Park.
-All-Pro safety Ronnie Lott stated that Jeff Fuller was one of the hardest hitting safeties in the NFL.
+Hall of Fame safety Ronnie Lott stated that Jeff Fuller was one of the hardest hitting safeties in the NFL.
 While he is able to walk, he is no longer able to use one of his arms.

-Fuller's son, Jeffrey Fuller, Played for the Canadian Football League.
+Fuller's son, Jeffrey Fuller, played in the Canadian Football League.